Sesame oil benefits

 Sesame seeds ground

-How to make tahini is, to my mind only for those who do not have ready access to a Lebanese or Greek shop.
-I made the paste from sesame seeds for our hummus for several years before discovering Macrobiotics who import large quantities from the Middle East.
-Many centuries of roasting these seeds has outdone us.
+How to make tahini is, to my mind only for those who do not have ready access to a Lebanese, Turkish or Greek shop.
+I made the paste from sesame seeds for our hummus for several years before discovering a company which imports large quantities from the Middle East.
+Many centuries of roasting sesame has outdone us.

 Nevertheless if you are unable to find one of these little shops then making tahini should be on your agenda.
-It is particularly rich in calcium, the B vitamins and iron, all vital for every woman in particular.
+It is particularly rich in calcium, the B vitamins and iron; all important for every woman in particular.

 Best calcium for osteoporosis definitely should include tahini.
 Helen has it virtually every single day in her hummus; so do I.

-Sesame seeds are particularly rich but not as elegant as flaxseeds, but still excellent in phytochemicals called lignans that have vital anti-properties; they help prevent malignant disease, particularly of the breast, slow oxidation and lower cholesterol.
+Sesame seeds are particularly rich though not as elegant as flax but still excellent in phytochemicals called lignans that have vital anti-properties; they help prevent malignant disease particularly of the breast, slow oxidation and lower cholesterol.

 100g of sesame paste contains:

-• large amounts of calcium, magnesium, iron and zinc, all vital minerals.
+• Large amounts of calcium, magnesium and iron; zinc too, all vital minerals.

 Sesame Tahini recipes